 A question that is frequently asked by New York Parking Ticket clients is, “Why did I get a NY parking ticket for parking my commercial vehicle in a commercial parking space?
-The answer is inevitibly, “because your vehicle is not a commercial vehicle under the NY parking ticket laws”.
+The answer is usually, “because your vehicle is not a commercial vehicle under the NY parking ticket laws.”
+To qualify as a commercial vehicle in Parking Ticket Land:

 (A) it bears commercial plates; and

-(C) it displays the registrant’s name and address permanently affixed in characters at least three inches high on both sides of the vehicle, with such display being in a color contrasting with that of the vehicle and placed approximately midway vertically on doors or side panels.
+(C) it displays the registrants’ name and address permanently affixed in characters at least three inches high on both sides of the vehicle, with such display being in a color contrasting with that of the vehicle and placed about midway vertically on doors or side panels.

 A little confusing?
 Absolutely.
 Here’s a summary, which I hope helps.
 Your commercial vehicle must have: